ettajjj/Jingjin-Gao_jgao0258-Final/README.md

 ### Animation Mechanics

-The animations are driven by time-based changes.
-Both the tree growth animation and raindrop movement rely on timed controls; the growth animation has a smooth expansion effect, while the raindrops fall at a fixed speed, simulating continuous rainfall.
+In my design, I chose a Time-Based approach as the primary method for driving animations, using time to control both the tree growth and raindrop movement to achieve the final effect.
+The time-based factor enables the tree growth animation to have a smooth, gradual expansion, while the raindrops fall at a constant speed, creating a visual effect of continuous rainfall.

 ---